 What is Ideal?

 Most commonly, growers will begin by increasing their CO2 levels to 1,200 ppm.
-At this level, there is lower risk for error.
-You will see your plants production rate increase substantially and produce high quality dense product.
-At 1,500 ppm, you will see the best results in your grow and is experienced as the ideal level.
+At this level, there is a lower risk for error.
+You will see your plant's production rate increase substantially and produce a high-quality dense product.
+At 1,500 ppm, you will see the best results in your grow, and is regarded as the ideal level.
 Raising the CO2 levels incrementally to 1,600 ppm will see a slightly higher yield but the quality of your product diminishes at this point.
 When reaching levels above 1,800 ppm, the plant begins to produce a lower yield as it becomes highly stressed due to the environment.
-At higher CO2 levels, it is also a great environment for spores and fungus to thrive in and becomes another battle to combat in your grow.
+At higher CO2 levels, it is also a great environment for spores and fungus to thrive and becomes another battle to combat in your grow.

-The ideal growing space would not have an exhaust, intake or ventilation.
-The concept being that as fresh air enters or leaves the grow area it requires adjustments to the CO2 levels.
-Even the most tightly sealed environments are still assumed to have a 100% air exchange in an estimated two hour time-frame.
+The ideal growing space would not have an exhaust, intake, or ventilation.
+The concept is that as fresh air enters or leaves the grow area it requires adjustments to the CO2 levels.
+Even the most tightly sealed environments are still assumed to have a 100% air exchange in an estimated two-hour time frame.

-With an increase in CO2 levels you will require an increase in light intensity (proximity), water and nutrients.
-Adding CO2 to your grow is increasing the rate of all metabolic processes, which also means increase rate in deficiencies.
-In reference to the law of limiting factors, the plant will only thrive when the four factors (light, nutrients, CO2 and water) create the ideal growing environment.
+With an increase in CO2 levels, you will require an increase in light intensity (proximity), water and nutrients.
+Adding CO2 to your grow is increasing the rate of all metabolic processes, which also means an increased rate of deficiencies.
+About the law of limiting factors, the plant will only thrive when the four factors (light, nutrients, CO2, and water) create the ideal growing environment.
 The plants will use more nutrients when processing higher amounts of CO2 requiring the grower to feed the plants more often than at the 300 ppm CO2 range.

 Controllers and Regulators